Acacia notabilis: Description

 It typically grows to a height of 3 to 5 m and has a tall and spreading habit.
-It has smooth reddish-brown coloured bark and spreading, almost terete and glabrous branches.
-Like most species of Acacia it has phyllodes rather than true leaves.
+It has smooth reddish-brown bark and spreading, almost terete and glabrous branches.
+Like most species of Acacia, it has phyllodes rather than true leaves.
 The thick, flat and rigid grey to green phyllodes have a length of up to 15 cm and a width of around 25 mm with an oblong-lanceolate shape that is straight or curved.
 They have a prominent mid-vein with many fine lateral veins and thickened margins.
-It blooms between July and October producing short flower-spikes located in axillary racemes composed spherical flower-heads made up of 4 to 16 deep yellow flowers.
-Following flowering brown seed pods form that have a narrowly oblong shape with a length of up to 7 cm and a width of around 10 mm and contain hard back ovoid shaped seeds with a length of 6 mm and a width of 4 mm.
+It blooms between July and October producing short flower spikes located in axillary racemes composed of spherical flower heads made up of 4 to 16 deep yellow flowers.
+Following flowering brown seed pods form that have a narrowly oblong shape with a length of up to 7 cm and a width of around 10 mm and contain hard, black ovoid seeds with a length of 6 mm and a width of 4 mm.